lucas-piessevaux/lucas-piessevaux.github.io/research.md

 - **Synthetic isotropy separation**

-  We lift the familiar technique of isotropy separation from genuine equivariant spectra to the synthetic setting, in accordance with equivariant motivic homotopy theory.
-In particular, we lift the tom Dieck splitting to a splitting on the level of Adams--Novikov spectral sequences.
+  We lift the familiar technique of isotropy separation from genuine equivariant spectra to the synthetic setting, in accordance similar constructions in equivariant motivic homotopy theory.
+In particular, we lift the tom Dieck splitting to a splitting on the level of Adams--Novikov spectral sequences and exhibit a vanishing line in the integer-graded equivariant ANSS.
 (Forthcoming)

 - **Synthetic equivariant spectra for finite abelian groups and motivic homotopy theory** (j/w Keita Allen)